pchudzik/springmock/README.md

 Please report any problems with the library using Github issues.
 I'd really appreciate failing test case included in issue description or as PR.

+## Changelog

+Will be filled after first official release